 Graduate teaching assistantships (TAships) and graduate lab assistantships (GAships) are available through the department on a competitive basis for up to 20 hours work per week for the academic year (9 months).
 Teaching and graduate assistants are eligible for a benefits package including medical, dental and vision insurance for the calendar year.
 To apply for TA/GA positions, students must submit an application.
 The number of positions available each semester varies depending on the number of applicants.

 Fellowships, scholarships, and other forms of financial assistance from university, state, federal, and private sources are also available.
 More information about fellowships and loans can be obtained from the Financial Aid Office on campus.

 For incoming Marine Biology graduate students, the Handloser Graduate Tuition Grant Program in Marine Biology is a tuition grant is offered on a competitive basis for the Fall of each year to at least one outstanding entering graduate student accepted to the Department of Biological Sciences, who will be working on marine biology-related research.
 The award will cover the cost of California in-state tuition for the recipient’s first two semesters at CSULB.

 For general questions relating to graduate study in marine biology at CSU Long Beach, please contact the faculty member(s) whose lab(s) you are interested in joining.

-For specific questions relating to Department and University application processes, please email Christina Schneider, Department of Biological Sciences Graduate Student Coordinator found on Graduate Program - Biological Sciences.
+For specific questions relating to Department and University application processes, please reach out to the Department of Biological Sciences Graduate Student Coordinator found on Graduate Program - Biological Sciences.